What Is Warp Drive?

 This form of travel would make space flight significantly faster.
 For example, a trip to the nearest star (Proxima Centauri), which resides some four light-years from Earth, would ordinarily take thousands of years.
 However, with the Alcubierre drive, it would take a little less than five months.

 For those of us who have a mental breakdown on 10-hour plane flights, five months might still seem like quite a bit of travel time.
 However, when we are talking about the vast cosmic distances between Earth and Proxima Centauri, a five-month trip would be an achievement of monumental proportions (keep in mind, it took Curiosity eight months just to reach Mars, which is in our own solar system).

 Most notably, this method of travel does not involve time dilation.
-Ordinarily, time slows down as you come closer to the speed of light.
-So a person traveling really fast might only age 5 months, while the rest of the universe ages 5 million years.
+Ordinarily, time slows down as you come closer to the speed of light, so a person traveling really fast might only age five months, while the rest of the universe ages five million years.
 But this doesn't happen with the Alcubierre drive.
 Since time is also warped, it passes the same for both the traveler and those left behind on Earth.

-The first problem is that this Drive requires prohibitive amounts of energy (a ball of negative energy densities the size of Jupiter, to be exact).
-However, scientists reworked Alcubierre’s equations and concluded that, by oscillating the warp bubble and altering the shape of the vessel, the amount needed to create a warp bubble is reduced to a mere 500 kilograms, which is about the size of the Voyager spacecraft (NASA’s Voyager spacecraft…not Captain Janeway’s).
+The first problem is that warp drive requires prohibitive amounts of energy (a ball of negative energy densities the size of Jupiter, to be exact).
+However, scientists reworked Alcubierre’s equations and concluded that, by oscillating the warp bubble and altering the shape of the vessel, the amount needed to create a warp bubble is reduced to a mere 500 kilograms, which is about the size of the Voyager spacecraft (NASA’s Voyager spacecraft — not Captain Janeway’s).